abstracter-io/atomic-release/docs/logger.md

 # Logger

-An interface ("port") that outputs messages logged by the SDK depending on the log level.
+An interface describing the logger API used by the SDK.

 ### Creating a Custom Logger